norman/friendly_id/README.md

 which compiles the top-level RDocs into one outlined document.

-You might also want to watch Ryan Bates's [Railscast on FriendlyId](http://railscasts.com/episodes/314-pretty-urls-with-friendlyid), which is now somewhat outdated but still mostly relevant.
+You might also want to watch Ryan Bates's [Railscast on FriendlyId](http://railscasts.com/episodes/314-pretty-urls-with-friendlyid), which is now somewhat outdated but still relevant.

 ## Rails Quickstart